UPDATE — SEPTEMBER 2025:

 FSB Warns of AI’s Dual Potential for Finance: Opportunity and Risk

-The Financial Stability Board (FSB) recently released a comprehensive report examining the growing role of artificial intelligence (AI) in financial services and its implications for global financial stability.
-The report highlights the transformative benefits of AI while emphasizing the associated risks, urging international cooperation and robust oversight.
+The Financial Stability Board (FSB) has released a detailed report examining how artificial intelligence is reshaping financial services and what that means for global financial stability.
+The report highlights AI’s growing role across the sector while warning that oversight and data collection have not kept pace.

 - Third-Party Dependencies: Increasing reliance on specialized hardware, cloud services, and pre-trained AI models concentrates risks within a few providers.
 Such dependency exposes financial institutions to operational disruptions.